jbaudanza/rack-asset-compiler/README.md

 ## Generic form

-In this example, we have a set of text files with the extension .lower in the 'lowercase' directory, and we want to server .uppercase files out of http://yourhost.com/uppercase
+In this example, we have a set of text files with the extension .lower in the 'lowercase' directory, and we want to serve .uppercase files out of http://yourhost.com/uppercase

 The compilation step is given in the form of a lambda passed as the `:compiler` option.
 This lambda will be invoked whenever a client requests a file that needs to be compiled.
 The source filename will be passed